Halesowen Abbey: Rowley

 Elizabeth of York, 16th century copy of a contemporary portrait.

-On Easter Tuesday 1331 John de Hampton granted the manor of Rowley to Halesowen Abbey.
-For this a canon would offer the full service for the dead daily for his soul and that of his wife Eleanor, his brother Richard, and for all their family, past, present and future.
+On Easter Tuesday, 1331, John de Hampton granted the manor of Rowley to Halesowen Abbey.
+For this, a canon would offer the full service for the dead daily for his soul and that of his wife Eleanor, his brother Richard, and for all their family, past, present, and future.
 A charter of the same year, known from an inspeximus and confirmation of 28 May 1391, asserted that Edward III granted the manor of Rowley to the abbot and convent at an annual rent of £10 6s.
 8d.
 The point of the king's charter was not simply to confirm the grant of the estate but to assert and clarify his residual interest in it.
 The estate was to be held under a fee farm grant, not the usual frankalmoin, which meant that the abbey would always have to find the annual rent for it.
 Equally, on 20 September 1332, the king licensed the abbey to sublet the estate to tenants.
-The rent paid by the abbot was available for the king to grant to whomever he pleased, and in 1337 he gave it to Alice Plomton, a lady in waiting to his own sister, Eleanor, Countess of Guelders, as an allowance, pending a fuller provision which he promised he would arrange later.
-On 4 December the king issued a writ de intendendo, a formal notification to the abbot of Halesowen that he owed homage to Alice for the manor of Rowley.
+The rent paid by the abbot was available for the king to grant to whomever he pleased; in 1337 he gave it to Alice Plomton, a lady in waiting to his own sister, Eleanor, Countess of Guelders, as an allowance, pending a fuller provision which he promised he would arrange later.
+On 4 December, the king issued a writ de intendendo, a formal notification to the abbot of Halesowen that he owed homage to Alice for the manor of Rowley.
 In 1486 the rent was one of a large number granted by Henry VIII to his wife, Elizabeth of York.

 Warley

 The manor of Warley was granted to Halesowen Abbey in 1337/8 by Joan Botetourt.
 The Calendar of the Patent Rolls has two entries for the initial gift, one a brief notice, dated 2 May 1337, of a licence that describes it as a gift in frankalmoin and intended to finance three canons who will celebrate mass daily in the abbey church for the royal family and Joan's own family.
-The second, dated similarly, refers to the estate being alienated in mortmain and gives a little more detail about the conditions of the grant, stipulating six wax candles for Joan's anniversary and alms of 20 shillings to be distributed among the poor.
-The complexities of subinfeudation meant that, in order to make the grant secure, Joan had to win the assent of other parties.
+The second, dated similarly, refers to the estate being alienated in mortmain and gives a little more detail about the conditions of the grant, stipulating six wax candles for Joan's anniversary and alms of 20 shillings to be distributed among people experiencing poverty.
+The complexities of subinfeudation meant that, to make the grant secure, Joan had to win the assent of other parties.